 Service will be deemed sufficient if the documents are sent to the last known mailing address or email address given on any document presented by a self-represented party or a party's attorney.
 It is the party's or attorney's duty to submit and serve a notice of change of address or email address to ADR Services and all other parties or counsel while the matter is pending.
-The Award shall be served by certified mail.
+ADR Services relies upon the contact information provided by the parties and is not responsible for a challenge to the Award based on lack of proper notice.